1920–21 Beşiktaş J.K. season

 The 1920–21 season was the 2nd official football season for the club.
-They competed against 9 other teams in the İstanbul Sports League.
+They competed against 9 other teams in the Istanbul Sports League.
 As the defending champions, they came 1st place in their group and defeated Darüssafaka in the final, earning their 2nd ever championship.

 Season

-In the İstanbul Sports League there were 2 groups: Group A and Group B. Beşiktaş was in group A.
+In the Istanbul Sports League there were 2 groups: Group A and Group B. Beşiktaş was in group A.